W1033/JS-book-learning/《深入理解ES6》/chapter11_Promise/Promise-源码实现/q-master/design/README.md

 };
 ```

-This is a very simple solution to a trivial problem, but there is a lot of room
+This is a very simple solution to a trival problem, but there is a lot of room
 for improvement.
-这是一个琐碎问题的非常简单的解决方案, 但是仍然有很大的改进空间.

-A more general solution would provide analogous(类似的) tools for both return values
+A more general solution would provide analogous tools for both return values
 and thrown exceptions.
 There are several obvious ways to extend the callback
 pattern to handle exceptions.
 One is to provide both a callback and an
 errback.